AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/books/xanathars-guide-to-everything/3-dungeon-masters-tools.md

 Downtime rules also provide ways for characters to spend—or be relieved of—the monetary treasure they amass on their adventures.

 The system presented here consists of two elements.
 First, it introduces the concept of rivals.
 Second, it details a number of downtime activities that characters can undertake.

+> [!quote] A quote from Xanathar
+>
+> When minions come back from a mission, sometimes I send them shopping.
+>
+> Shopping is this thing where minions give away their stuff to other people, and other people give them different stuff.
+>
+> It's so strange.

 ### Rivals